bladyzamosc/knowledge/hibernate/hibernate.md

 ### 6. Enums

 - @Enumerated(EnumType.ORDINAL) and @Enumerated(EnumType.STRING)
+- Ordinal = default
 - AttributeConverter - to define own mapping

 ### 7. ID Generation type

-- AUTO - base on the types (numerical or UUID)
+- AUTO - base on the types (numerical or UUID), persistence provider decides here, hibernate decides by dialect and for most DBs it is sequence
-- IDENTITY - rely on database, auto-incremented, disables batch updates
+- IDENTITY - rely on database, auto-incremented, disables batch updates,
 - SEQUENCE - switches to table generation id database does not support it.
 - TABLE - uses database table that holds segments of identifier generation values.
-It selects and updates sequence in order to next insert a record.
+It selects creating lock and updates sequence in order to next insert a record.
 That is not efficient comparing sequence or identity options.

 Almost all modern databases support sequences or auto-incremented columns that generate primary key values more efficiently than the table strategy described in this tip.